CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 * `genSources` decompiles the whole game apart from ~5 methods due to MCP errata (moved switchmap classes)
   * Attaching and browsing sources works in IDEA
   * "find usages" works too
-* Setting `loaderLaunchMethod` to `launchwrapper2` causes the `runClient` task to successfully start a copy of Minecraft Forge 1.4.7
+* Setting `loaderLaunchMethod` to `direct` causes the `runClient` task to successfully start a copy of Minecraft Forge 1.4.7
-  * the `launchwrapper2` crap is temporary it will become the default
+  * Getting in-game works(due to a kludge, but it does work)
-  * Breakpoints and debugging work
+  * Breakpoints and debugging seem to work (line nos are off in `Minecraft` due to decompiler crap but yeah)
   * The `shimForgeClientLibraries` task predownloads Forge's runtime-downloaded deps and places them in the location Forge expects, because the URLs hardcoded in forge are long dead

 Main focus is on Gradle 7.
 Gradle 4 probably doesn't work yet

 What doesn't work yet:

 * Minecraft versions other than 1.4.7 don't work
-  * the long-term goal is to merge the differences between the 1.2.5/1.5.2 branches into something runtime-configurable
+  * The long-term goal is to merge the differences between the 1.2.5/1.5.2 branches into something runtime-configurable
-  * but the short-term goal is to make 1.4.7 work!
+  * But the short-term goal is to make 1.4.7 work!
-* Actually getting in to a world doesn't work (it's more switchmap crap, `Block.canSustainPlant` noclassdefs)
-* The standalone server doesn't work yet
+* The standalone server doesn't work yet, I don't think it will be hard i just have to do it
-* Run configs (as opposed to using the runClient gradle task) are broken
+* Similarly for run configs
-* Asset index is broken (i don't think 1.4 supported changing the asset index?) -> no sound and 1 trillion failed s3 requests in the log
+* Asset index is broken because 1.4-era launchwrapper didn't support changing the asset index -> no sound and 1 trillion failed s3 requests in the log
 * I snipped out a thing that replaced the stock `SideOnly` annotations with `Environment` ones, but there's still Environment leftovers for some reason
+  * They're hardcoded in stitch JarMerger it turns out
 * I don't know how broken Eclipse is
-* `modCompile` configurations and friends probably don't work, but you knew that already
+* `modCompile` configurations and friends probably don't work, but you probably knew that already
 * Probably a lot of other things don't work

 What I'd like to fix:

 * Fix remapping exploding when packages.csv is missing
 * An in-gradle method of downloading MCP and applying the forge access transformers, instead of that funny shit in the buildscript
-* still lots of leftovers from e.g. DevLaunchInjector (which is not used), mixin, jar-in-jar, unused launch methods etc etc that does not apply to forge at all
-  * I could go scorched-earth on this stuff but it might be handy to keep around if someone does a cursed "fabric on top of forge" project?
-I guess?
+* I've removed a lot of Fabric ecosystem leftovers (mixin, jij, fabric-installer, etc) but there might be a few stragglers
-* Launchwrapper needs a little assistance getting ASM on the classpath
+* The Launchwrapper launch method needs a little assistance getting ASM on the classpath, i guess it's not a big deal because Launchwrapper is pointless on this version
-* There's a goofy ahh hack in `AbstractRunTask` to filter out someone's Guava dependency, cause it conflicts with the one Forge needs, and crashes
 * Ideally the game should be launched with a copy of java 6 or 8, right now i think gradle itself has to be running on an appropriate jdk

 What I'd like to add:

 * Quiltflower lol (kinda a java 11 moment though)
-* Backport the much nicer run-config stuff from newer versions of Loom (multiple run configs, run configs in subprojects, less hardcoded arguments for run configs, etc)
+* Backport the much nicer run-config stuff from newer versions of Loom (multiple run configs, run configs in subprojects, less hardcoded arguments for run configs, etc).
+Maybe possible?
-* Possibly do a custom launchwrapper tweaker, will be optional
+* Possibly do a custom launchwrapper tweaker for some niceties like `assetIndex` support (if i can't get newer versions of launchwrapper to behave), will be optional

 ## Sample projects